google-site-verification=5gMskG14jJ1Px6qePg-Rvs4izwofUqvaiVDCUi3-1w4

 Choose Joy Drawing

 “I like how you did that!
-It really makes you look grown-up!”
+It makes you look grown-up!”

 “Thank you for doing such a good job listening.”

-Just make sure to keep your tone of voice positive and upbeat.
-Anyone in the world would rather follow the direction of a Positive Leader, rather than a Negative Nancy.
+Just make sure to keep your tone upbeat.
+Anyone in the world would instead follow the direction of a Positive Leader rather than a Negative Nancy.

 Kids are told what to do and how to do it all day long, every single day.
 At a certain point, some kids become frustrated and feel they are being controlled.
 These kids may begin to act out, act in defying ways, and rebel.